rdibari84/MessagingClient/README.md

 - A user must be on the "message" page to see the messages
 - The api limits the number of messages it sends back; need to rethink
 - Styling needs to be fixed
+- No unit tests; need to go back and write

 ## Description Of Functionality
 - The login page on successful login